 Paranoid delusions lead an individual to believe people are out to get or harm them.
 It is important to consider whether this is really occurring.
 These complaints from the person are not based in reality.

 An example to the contrary is a woman whose ex-husband is stalking her.
 She complains about getting phone calls at all hours of the night and other forms of harassment.

-In a case like this, she would not be delusional because the feeling of being followed is based I reality.
+In a case like this, she would not be delusional because the feeling of being followed is based in reality.

-Auditory hallucinations is the experience of hearing things that others don’t.
+Auditory hallucinations are experienced by hearing things that others don’t.
 They are often voices, but can be other sounds.
 It is not uncommon for people with auditory type hallucinations to hear voices instructing them to harm themselves or others.